MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 ## Network switch requirements

 This section lists industry standards that are mandatory for the specific roles of network switches used in Azure Local deployments.
-These standards help ensure reliable communications between nodes in Azure Local cluster deployments.
+These standards help ensure reliable communications between nodes in Azure Local instance deployments.

 > [!NOTE]
 > Network adapters used for compute, storage, and management traffic require Ethernet.
 For more information, see [Host network requirements](host-network-requirements.md).